stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 Some companies, such as Continuum and Enthought, have their own version (conda and edm) which are generally one step above for some additional platform complexities.
 We don't go into that detail here.
+Suffice to say that if you are going to use a lot of dependencies that are compiled and/or depend on compiled libraries, a scenario that is highly common with scientific computing, you are better off using their system to manage your environment, because they took care of solving a lot of headaches for you.
+It's their business.

 **Which one is better? pipenv or Poetry?**

-I have no clue and take no stance.
 As I said, people seem to prefer Poetry.
+I personally tried both, and to me Poetry seems to be a better, more encompassing and polished solution.

 **Ok so the bottom line is to use Poetry, that creates an environment so that I can install my dependencies in an environment and then code.**